 Before we get into all of the incredible stops on the Denver to Phoenix drive, it’s time to discuss a few logistics first.
 The drive from Denver to Phoenix is a long one, but both of the major routes covered in this article are along main highways, the roads are in excellent condition and there are numerous places to stop to fuel up or use the facilities.

-If you need to rent a car while on this epic road trip, we would seriously suggest using RentalCars.com, an aggregator that will help you find the best price on a rental car across all major companies, saving you time and money with booking.
-It’s the platform that we use whenever we rent a car and consistently find the lowest prices in a fraction of the time.
+If you need to rent a car while on this epic road trip, we would seriously suggest using RentalCars.com, an aggregator that will help you find a good price on a rental car across many major companies, saving you time and money with booking.
+It’s the platform that we use whenever we rent a car and consistently find low prices in a fraction of the time.

 How Far is Denver to Phoenix?